 # Introduction to MUSE

-We will first classify MUSE as per the classifications defined in the previous lectures.
+We will first classify MUSE as per the classifications defined in the previous lecture.
 MUSE falls into the following categories:

 - Long-term

 - Global and national

 - Bottom-up

 - Simulation model

 Therefore, MUSE is mainly designed to understand how long-term energy markets may evolve on both a national and global scale.
 MUSE explicitly models technoeconomic data on various technologies and therefore is a bottom-up model.
 Finally, MUSE is a simulation model, and can model various competing objectives to display what could happen under certain scenarios.